Data collection

 NetTrace Allows for the collection of network traces (NetTrace technology requires a Host Full-Stack license for each host on which this is enabled).
 The result of the traces are shown under DASHBOARDS > NetTrace and statistics are also added to objects for each host in the Destination views defined by the auto-provisioning rule.

-AppTrace Allows for the collection of application traces (AppTrace technology requires a Host Full-Stack license for each host on which this is enabled).
+AppTrace Port Allows for the collection of application traces (AppTrace technology requires a Host Full-Stack license for each host on which this is enabled).
 The result of the traces are shown under DASHBOARDS > AppTrace and statistics are also added to objects for each application in the Destination views defined by the auto-provisioning rule.

 APM Ports When AppTrace is enabled, listening port(s) need to be opened on a ServicePilot Agent to capture application traces and process statistics.
 To override the default listening ports, set the ports that the ServicePilot Agent will listen on.
 With the exception of UDP port 8125, any other port placed in the APM Ports field will listen for HTTP traffic and determine the type of data received for processing.
 The default listening ports are: UDP/8125 - StatsD listener, TCP/8126 - Datadog APM receiver, TCP/4318 - OpenTelemetry HTTP port, TCP/9411 - Zipkin HTTP collector.